AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 Here, the first and third arguments ("forward_reads" and "reverse_reads") are the variables holding our input files, which are our primer-trimmed output fastq files from cutadapt.
 The second and fourth are the variables holding the file names of the output forward and reverse seqs from this function.
 And then we have a few parameters explicitly specified. `maxEE` is the quality filtering threshold being applied based on the [expected errors](https://www.drive5.com/usearch/manual/exp_errs.html){:target="_blank"} and in this case we are saying we want to throw the read away if it is likely to have more than 2 erroneous base calls (we are specifying for both the forward and reverse reads separately). `rm.phix` removes any reads that match the PhiX bacteriophage genome, which is typically added to Illumina sequencing runs for quality monitoring.
 And `minLen` is setting the minimum length reads we want to keep after trimming.
 As mentioned above, the trimming occurring beyond what we set with `truncLen` is coming from a default setting, `truncQ`, which is set to 2 unless we specify otherwise, meaning it trims all bases after the first quality score of 2 it comes across in a read.
 There is also an additional filtering default parameter that is removing any sequences containing any Ns, `maxN`, set to 0 by default.
 Then we have our `truncLen` parameter setting the minimum size to trim the forward and reverse reads to in order to keep the quality scores roughly above 30 overall.

-As mentioned, the output read files were named in those variables we made above ("filtered_forward_reads" and "filtered_reverse_reads"), so those files were created when we ran the function – we can see them if we run `list.files()` in R, or by checking in our your working directory in the terminal:
+As mentioned, the output read files were named in those variables we made above ("filtered_forward_reads" and "filtered_reverse_reads"), so those files were created when we ran the function – we can see them if we run `list.files()` in R, or by checking in our your working directory in the terminal (image from my computer, not the Binder environment):

 <center><img src="{{ site.url }}/images/dada2_filtered_head.png"></center>
 <br>